dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 </Tabs>

+## Trigger a CI job with the API

+If you're not using dbt Cloud’s native Git integration with [GitHub](/docs/cloud/git/connect-github), [GitLab](/docs/cloud/git/connect-gitlab), or [Azure DevOps](/docs/cloud/git/connect-azure-devops), you can use the [Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) to trigger a CI job to run.
+However, dbt Cloud will not automatically delete the temporary schema for you.
+This is because automatic deletion relies on incoming webhooks from Git providers, which is only available through the native integrations.

+### Prerequisites

+- You have a dbt Cloud account.
+- For the [Concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [Smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your dbt Cloud account must be on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).

+1. Set up a CI job with the [Create Job](/dbt-cloud/api-v2#/operations/Create%20Job) API endpoint using `"job_type": ci` or from the [dbt Cloud UI](#set-up-ci-jobs).
+1. To trigger the CI job, make a call to the [Trigger Job Run](/dbt-cloud/api-v2#/operations/Trigger%20Job%20Run) API endpoint.
+Provide the pull request (PR) ID to the payload using one of these fields, even if you're using a different Git provider (like Bitbucket):

+    - `github_pull_request_id`
+    - `gitlab_merge_request_id`
+    - `azure_devops_pull_request_id`

+  This can make your code less human-readable but it will _not_ affect dbt functionality.

 ## Example pull requests

 The green checkmark means the dbt build and tests were successful.
 Clicking on the dbt Cloud section navigates you to the relevant CI run in dbt Cloud.